ut-issl/s2e-documents/Specifications/Dynamics/Spec_AttitudeDynamics.md

       There are two time steps related to the attitude propagation.
          1. Time incremented in main function
-            - The step to calculate the values of disturbance and component cotrol.
+            - The step to calculate the values of disturbance and component control.
             - The step is defined as the variable `prop_step_` in `sim_time` class.
          2. Time incremented in Propagate function
-            - The step is much shorter than the time step in main function.
+            - The step is much shorter than the time step in the main function.
             - The step determines the accuracy of the attitude propagation.
             - The step is defined as the variable `prop_step_` in `attitude` class.